socialsjessicaa-ux/100Hiresnew/README.md

 Installation of Claude Code and tried to login Installation of Codex and tried to login
-Signed up into GitHub & created a README.md repository Learned how to sync GitHub into Cursor
+Signed up into GitHub & created a README.md repository Learned how to sync GitHub into Cursor and cloned it to Cursor

 — What issues you ran into and how you solved them
 Oh god!
 Never knew what Cursor is to start with, had to look up it.